UnderscoreResearch/UnderscoreBackup/README.md

   * **paths** - A list of paths that match.
 These are not regular expressions but must match exactly to the files being backed up.
   * **type** - `INCLUDE` or `EXCLUDE` files matching the paths.
   * **children** - Another set of paths under any path matched by this expression.
 Child paths do not have to have the same type as their parent filter.
+* **retention** - Define how to keep track of old versions in your backup.
+By default if not specified any files not in the source will be deleted once the backup completes.
+  * **retainDeleted** - A timespan for how long to keep files in backup repository after they have been deleted on the source.
+If not specified files will be removed immediately.
+    * **unit** - Unit of timestamp (SECONDS, MINUTES, HOURS, DAYS, WEEKS, MONTHS or YEARS).
+    * **duration** - How many of units for the timespan.
+  * **defaultFrequency** - How often by default a new version for a specific file in the set should be retained after it has been changed.
+For instance if you have a retention of 1 day for a file that updates every 15 minutes only one copy of the file will be retained per day at most and the rest will be pruned.
+If not specified only the most recent version of the file will be retained.
+    * **unit** - Unit of timestamp (SECONDS, MINUTES, HOURS, DAYS, WEEKS, MONTHS or YEARS).
+    * **duration** - How many of units for the timespan.
+  * **older** - Different timespans for files as they get older.
+Contains a list of increasingly older retention policies.
+    * **validAfter** - The timespan after which this retention policy should override the default retention frequency.
+      * **unit** - Unit of timestamp (SECONDS, MINUTES, HOURS, DAYS, WEEKS, MONTHS or YEARS).
+      * **duration** - How many of units for the timespan.
+    * **frequency** - Frequency for how often new copies should be retained once they have reached this age.
+This frequence must be longer than any preceeding retention frequencies with shorter validAfter values.
+If not specified then no files older than this will be kept unless they are current.
+      * **unit** - Unit of timestamp (SECONDS, MINUTES, HOURS, DAYS, WEEKS, MONTHS or YEARS).
+      * **duration** - How many of units for the timespan.

 ## Backup destination definitions
 The destinations item is a map where the key is the unique identifier for the destination.
 The value is an object with the following keys.